cscart/docs/user_guide/settings/appearance.rst

 * **Number of columns in the product list**—the number of columns that is used to arrange products on a product list page.
 This option applies to the *Grid* layout only.

 * **Estimate taxes using default address on cart/checkout pages**—if you enable this setting, customers without their own address in the database will see the taxes calculated according to the default address.
+You can define the default address on the **Settings → General** page in the **Default location** section.

 * **Display prices with taxes on category/product pages if the method of calculating taxes is based on a unit's price**—if you enable this setting, product prices displayed on the product and category pages will include taxes.

 * **Display prices with taxes on cart/checkout pages if the method of calculating taxes is based on a unit's price**—if you enable this setting, product prices displayed on the cart and checkout pages will include taxes.

+* **Show number of available products**—if you enable this setting, the number of products available for customers will be displayed on the storefront.

 * **Display mini thumbnail images as a gallery**—if you enable this setting, multiple product thumbnails will be displayed as a small gallery.

-* **Show number of available products**—if you enable this setting, the number of products available for customers will be displayed on the storefront.

 * **Use "Value changer" for the Quantity field**—if you enable this setting, the ordinary quantity field in the product list and on the product details page will be supplemented with a widget to increase/decrease the product quantity.